 - Continue with GDPR projects through to completion, as an organisation which is compliant pre-Brexit is likely to be compliant post-Brexit (irrespective of the shape that Brexit takes).

-- Update agreements to ensure that the data protection provisions allow for the transfer and processing of personal data to the UK as a matter of contract.
-(Typical data protection clauses will impose restrictions on the transfer of data outside the EEA.)
+- Update agreements to ensure that the data protection provisions allow for the transfer to, and the processing of personal data within, the UK as a matter of contract.
+(Typical data protection clauses will impose restrictions on the transfer of data outside the EEA, and we have seen examples of these which would even restrict sharing of personal data within the UK.)

 - Continue to monitor the position concerning EEA-UK data transfers post-Brexit and consider updating agreements to include standard contractual clauses to legitimise data transfers (as a matter of regulatory law) until such time that the UK is granted adequacy (whether that is before or after the end of the transition period under the Proposed Deal).